Get

 Conclusion

 If you qualify for an allergy detection dog, you can get one by applying to the organization of your choice.
-You will need to fill out their application form and mail it to them.
-It might take some time before you hear back from them, but once they have reviewed your application, the organization will notify you of your acceptance and send you a registration packet.
+You’ll need to fill out its application form and mail it back.
+It might take some time before you hear back from the organization, but once the staff has reviewed your application, they will notify you of your acceptance and send you a registration packet.

 Featured Image Credit: BublikHaus, Shutterstock